January 8, 1866 to January 7, 1870

 Regardless of his motives, we applaud the honorable actions of the governorship and life of William R. Marshall.
 We thank You that he took part in: freeing slaves, protecting settlers, and growing our economy?
 Where Marshall offended You in the displacement of the Dakota Nation; will You bring forgiveness and healing?

-Holy Spirit, thank you for William R. Marshall, and the work he did in the state of Minnesota.
+Holy Spirit, thank You for the encouragement of charity Marshall brought to the state of Minnesota.
 Forgive any judgments established from him or to him through the generations.
-Thanks for his heart for charity shown by the following quote below.
+Thanks for his heart of good will towards our most vulnerable neighbors shown by the following quote below.

-“It is due to the State that an enlarged philanthropy should characterize its efforts for its help less ones.
+“It is due to the State that an enlarged philanthropy should characterize its efforts for its helpless ones.
 These children of sorrow, the blind, the dumb, the insane, have a claim upon us that we cannot disregard.
-If speedy action for thier relief is not taken it will be a reproach to our Christian civilization.”
-(Minnesota Historical Society Collections)
+If speedy action for their relief is not taken it will be a reproach to our Christian civilization.”

 Lord, may we be civil because we are Yours!
 May we love our enemies!
 May we be conduits of Your generosity for those in need!
 Amen!

 *** Minnesota Historical Society Collections.
 “The inaugural address of Governor Marshall, January 8, 1866, “Executive Documents for the state of Minnesota for the year 1865”, pages 31-38 (St. Paul, 1866).